uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Implementing alerts and recommendations involve:
     * Defining LogQL Queries: Writing LogQL queries that match the relevant conditions.
     * Configuring Alert Rules: Using the Loki Ruler to define alert rules based on LogQL queries.
 These rules specify the conditions under which alerts should be triggered and the severity levels.
-    * Setting Up Notification Channels: Configuring the notification channels to receive alerts.
+    * Setting Up Notification Channels: Configuring the notification channels in Alertmanager to send alerts.
     * Recommendation Logic: For recommendations, the alerting mechanism can be extended with additional logic to suggest actions.